adospace/reactorui-maui-docs/components/stateful-components.md

 Re-creating the visual tree can be expensive, especially if the component tree is deep or the components contain many nodes; but sometimes you can update the state "without" triggering a refresh of the tree resulting in a pretty good performance improvement.

-For example, consider again the counter sample but adds a debug message that helps trace when the component is rendered/created (line 10):
+For example, consider the counter sample but with a debug message added that helps trace when the component is rendered/created (line 10):

 {% code lineNumbers="true" %}
 ```csharp